 Idaho Rules of Civil Procedure Rule 26(b)(4).
 Trial Preparation - Experts.

-(A) (i) A complete statement of all opinions to be expressed and the basis and reasons therefore; the data or other information considered by the witness in forming the opinions; any exhibits to be used as a summary of or support for the opinions; any qualifications of the witness, including a list of all publications authored by the witness within the preceding ten years; the compensation to be paid for the testimony; and a listing of any other cases in which the witness has testified as an expert at trial or by deposition within the preceding four years.
+(i) For individuals retained or specially employed to provide expert testimony in the case or who are employees of the party: a complete statement of all opinions to be expressed and the basis and reasons therefore; the data or other information considered by the witness in forming the opinions; any exhibits to be used as a summary of or support for the opinions; any qualifications of the witness, including a list of all publications authored by the witness within the preceding ten years; the compensation to be paid for the testimony; and a listing of any other cases in which the witness has testified as an expert at trial or by deposition within the preceding four years.

-(iii) No party shall contact an expert witness of an opposing party without first obtaining the permission of the opposing party or the court.
+(v) No party shall contact a disclosed 26(b)(4)(A)(1)(i) expert witness of an opposing party without first obtaining the permission of the opposing party or the court.

 Promoting Openness In The Courts